Crystal Lake (TV series)

-Crystal Lake is an upcoming American slasher television series developed by Brad Caleb Kane that is based on the Friday the 13th film franchise.
-It serves as a prequel to Friday the 13th (1980) and stars Linda Cardellini in the leading role of Pamela Voorhees, with Callum Vinson as a young Jason Voorhees, William Catlett, Devin Kessler, Cameron Scoggins and Gwendolyn Sundstrom.
+Crystal Lake is an upcoming American slasher horror television series developed by Brad Caleb Kane that is based on the Friday the 13th film franchise.
+It is a prequel to the 1980 film and stars Linda Cardellini in the leading role of Pamela Voorhees, with Callum Vinson as a young Jason Voorhees, William Catlett, Devin Kessler, Cameron Scoggins and Gwendolyn Sundstrom.

-Produced by A24, it is set to premiere on Peacock.
+Produced by A24, it is set to premiere on Peacock on October 15, 2026.